Exploring science and engineering stakeholder views of the essential competencies for the 21st century workplace

 Project Dates: January 2017- December 2017

-This project will draw from Zegwaard and colleagues' (2002) original study on science and engineering employers’ perspectives on the important workplace competencies and associated rationales for these competencies as well as their perceptions on how to better prepare students for today’s workplaces.
-The results will shed light on how the current preparation of science and engineering students are meeting employers expectations, provide feedback on future shifts employers see, and allow the Cooperative Education Unit to use this information to modify current paper content delivery and learning activities in terms of student work-readiness.
+This project drew from Zegwaard and colleagues' (2002) original study on science and engineering employers’ perspectives on the important workplace competencies and associated rationales for these competencies as well as their perceptions on how to better prepare students for today’s workplaces.
+The results shed light on how the current preparation of science and engineering students were meeting employers expectations, provided feedback on future shifts employers saw, and allowed the Cooperative Education Unit to use this information to modify paper content delivery and learning activities in terms of student work-readiness.

-How will this research help to inform others?
+How did this research help to inform others?

 The overall aim of the research was to survey science and engineering stakeholder perceptions of the competencies and dispositions science and engineering students need to be successful in the workplace and to inform University curriculum (re)development and teaching and assessment approaches.
 To this end, stakeholder views on the extent to which university teaching-learning strategies were productive in preparing students for the workplace, views on current and future competencies important for students to be successful in the workplace, and their suggestions for enhancing current curriculum, pedagogy and assessment will be sought.

 Khoo, E., Zegwaard, K. E., Adam, A., Peter, M., & Cowie, B. (2017, November).
 A collaborative framework for enhancing graduate competencies through university-industry partnerships.
 Paper presented at the New Zealand Association of Research in Education (NZARE2017), Hamilton, New Zealand.